gpavanb1/DeepSwingr/README.md

 ### Proxy Training

 The `trainall.sh` script automates the generation of these ML proxies.
-When executed, it:

-1. Launches a **differentiable CFD solver** (powered by `jax-cfd`) to simulate flow fields around the ball.
+There are two models provided at the moment - `simplephysics` and `jaxphysics`, both of which are "toy" models with scaling factors.
+The `jaxphysics` model launches a **differentiable CFD solver** (powered by `jax-cfd`) to simulate flow fields around the ball.
+These scripts when executed, it:

-2. Runs a training loop where the neural network is optimized to match the forces computed by the CFD solver.
+1. Runs a training loop where the neural network is optimized to match the forces computed by the CFD solver.
-3. Saves the learned weights as `.msgpack` files, which are then packaged into the Tesseracts for high-speed inference.
+2. Saves the learned weights as `.msgpack` files, which are then packaged into the Tesseracts for high-speed inference.

-Additionally, `trainall.sh` trains a **lightweight `simplephysics` model** that serves as a simpler, faster representative of the same physical problem.

 ### Differentiable Forward Pass

-A critical advantage of this approach is that the forward pass of our ML models is built using **Flax**, **Equinox**, and **JAX**.
+A critical advantage of this approach is that the forward pass of our ML models is built using **Flax**, **Equinox**, and **Diffrax**.
 Because these libraries are designed for differentiable programming, the entire Tesseract pipeline remains **end-to-end differentiable**.

 When you call `.jacobian()` or `.vjp()` on a Tesseract, the gradients are propagated directly through the neural network layers.
 This allows you to perform advanced tasks like: